-With talk of post-Brexit cuts to farm support intensifying and evertightening environmental regulations, the 350 delegates at this year’s conference heard how there is a real need for farm businesses to improve their financial and ecological sustainability.
+With talk of post-Brexit cuts to farm support intensifying and evertightening environmental regulations, the 350 delegates at last year’s conference heard how there is a real need for farm businesses to improve their financial and ecological sustainability.

 'Supporting Sustainability' - Dr David Ellerton (Hutchinsons), Dr Alison Bentley (NIAB) and Dr Alastair Leake (Game and Wildlife Conservation Trust, Allerton Project) discussed how technology, genetics and environment combined can sustain and enhance farm productivity.

 'Attention to Detail' - Increasing average farm yields.
 Sebastian Graff-Baker (Andersons) spoke about the prospect of future subsidies being cut as a significant concern and highlighted that attention to detail is essential for improving farm performance and therefore maintaining future profitability.
 Oliver Wood (Hutchinsons) added that combining financial information with yield map analysis is an excellent way to start assessing overall productivity at field level, identify inconsistencies and problem areas to tackle.
 Our Omnia precision farming service includes facilities to do just that.